Growth chart and a diet plan to increase height

 How Growth Charts Actually Work

-• Trends matter more than single measurements
+• Trends over time carry more weight than any single measurement

-You’ll usually see these used by:
+You’ll see these charts used most often by:

-• Centers for Disease Control and Prevention (CDC)
+• The Centers for Disease Control and Prevention (CDC)

-• American Academy of Pediatrics (AAP)
+• The American Academy of Pediatrics (AAP)

-• National Institutes of Health (NIH)
+• The National Institutes of Health (NIH)

 Table-of-boys-height-for-age percentiles